Sustainability: The Road Ahead

 For instance, we’ve been piloting new transparency efforts.
 Last year, we invited the public to a grower’s poultry farm through a Facebook Live event.
 We took questions from the audience and even left the camera on afterwards so participants could get an unfiltered picture of what goes on at a poultry farm.

 We’re being more transparent through these sustainability reports, too.
 We’ve been producing them since 2006, and each one has provided more transparency about who we are and how we operate.
 The same can be said of this year’s report.
-This time, we’re providing more details about third-party compliance audits at our plants and animal well-being audits at the farms that supply us.
+This time, we’re providing more details about third-party compliance audits at our plants and animal welfare audits at the farms that supply us.

 What actions are you taking around the environment?